pmareke/python-boilerplate/README.md

 - `help` : Shows this help.
 - `local-setup`: Sets up the local environment (e.g. install git hooks).
 - `build`: Builds the app.
+- `install package=XXX`: Installs the package XXX in the app.
 - `run`: Runs the app.
 - `check-typing`: Runs a static analyzer over the code in order to find issues.
 - `check-format`: Checks the code format.